microsoft/FluidFramework/packages/tools/client-debugger/client-debugger/README.md

 # @fluid-tools/client-debugger

-This library contains a library of developer tools for use alongside the Fluid Framework.
+This library contains developer tools for use alongside the Fluid Framework.
 It is used to power our associated browser extensions.

 TODO: link to extensions once they are published.